Metal tile roofing. Photo source: Decra

 Myth #1: Metal Roofing Will Rust

-Well no, not really.
+No, not really.
 Aluminum roofing is naturally resistant to corrosion and rust, so it provides excellent protection against the elements without the need for special protective coatings.

-It's true that steel is very prone to rusting, which is why steel roofs have a highly effective, special coating applied to prevent rust.
+It's true that steel is very prone to rust, which is why steel roofs have a highly effective, special coating applied to prevent rust.
 There are two types of rust-resistant steel roofing products on the market:

 - Galvanized: This type of steel roofing features a thin coating of zinc.
 The zinc provides a rust-free barrier protecting the base layer of steel from the elements.
 The thickness of the zinc coating is important because a thicker layer provides the most protection.
 A zinc coating thickness of G-90, meaning a 0.90 ounces of zinc per square foot of steel, is recommended for most applications.

 - Galvalume: Steel roofing that has a zinc and aluminum coating applied to it is called galvalume steel roofing.
 Aluminum is naturally resistant to corrosion, so it makes for an effective protectant against the elements.
 Galvalume steel roofing is ideal for simple roofing profiles, such as standing steam, but not the best choice for complicated roofs.
 Shaping and bending this type of steel roofing can cause the aluminum/zinc protective layer to lose some of its effectiveness.
 However, compared to galvanized it’s more resistant to salt-spray corrosion in locations near the ocean, and it can be left unpainted if you prefer the look of natural metal roofing.